TerraCraftere3/vanadium-imgui/docs/README.md

 Sponsoring, support contracts and other B2B transactions are hosted and handled by [Lizardcube](https://www.lizardcube.com).

 Omar: "I first discovered the IMGUI paradigm at [Q-Games](https://www.q-games.com) where Atman Binstock had dropped his own simple implementation in the codebase, which I spent quite some time improving and thinking about.
-It turned out that Atman was exposed to the concept directly by working with Casey.
-When I moved to Media Molecule I rewrote a new library trying to overcome the flaws and limitations of the first one I've worked with.
-It became this library and since then I have spent an unreasonable amount of time iterating and improving it."
+It turned out that Atman was exposed to the concept
 Embeds [ProggyClean.ttf](http://upperbounds.net) font by Tristan Grimmer (MIT license).
 <br>Embeds [stb_textedit.h, stb_truetype.h, stb_rect_pack.h](https://github.com/nothings/stb/) by Sean Barrett (public domain).